csc-training/geocomputing_course/materials/exercise_webinterface.md

 :::{admonition} Key points
 :class: important

-* Web interface provides easy access to Puhti and its graphical tools.
+* Web interface provides easy access to Roihu and its graphical tools.
 * QGIS, SNAP, Jupyter, RStudio, Visual Studio Code are the most used tools.

 :::